MFlowCode/MFC/docs/documentation/case.md

 and use `patch_icpp(i)%%geometry = 7` and `patch_icpp(i)%%hcid = 200` in the input file.
 Additional variables can be declared in `Hardcoded1[2,3]DVariables` and used in `hardcoded1[2,3]D`.
-As a convention, any hard coded patches that are part of the MFC master branch should be identified as 1[2,3]xx where the first digit indites the number of dimensions.
+As a convention, any hard coded patches that are part of the MFC master branch should be identified as 1[2,3]xx where the first digit indicates the number of dimensions.

 #### Parameter Descriptions